kristianmandrup/infomatrix-blog/_posts/toolbelt.md

 "So, when you are setting up your routes, you simply map the router to a `ComponentDirective` (which consists of a view and controller".

+The View is the instantiated template linked to a "virtual DOM" that is built on first parse.

-The following example would instead use an event stream...
+The following example could instead use an event stream (see below)

 ```js
 @ComponentDirective